csc301-2023-fall/project-11-unicef-t/deliverables/D1/planning.md

 #### Q6: Have you met with your team?

+Team Building Activity:

+Share a picture:

+Fun Facts:
+Parth: I used to be a DJ in high school.
+Justin: I never had Mc Chicken at McDonalds.
+David: I am building games with Unity.
+Vala: I actually enjoy using Assembly.
+Luke: I think greentea with yakult is the best drink in the world.
+(But you can’t find the best one in canada)
+Sunny: I

 Do a team-building activity in-person or online.
 This can be playing an online game, meeting for bubble tea, lunch, or any other activity you all enjoy.
 * Get to know each other on a more personal level.
 * Provide a few sentences on what you did and share a picture or other evidence of your team building activity.